Most Popular Interview Questions on Azure Test Plan:

 Reusing shared step: Go the steps screen where you want to add an existing shared step.
 The icon just before “Create Shared steps” is for “Insert existing shared step”, click on the Icon, a query window opens up with Field=” Work Item Type”, Operator=” In Group”, Value=” Microsoft.SharedStepCaregory”.

 When you run the query, all the existing shared steps are displayed.
 You can then select the steps and click on Insert shared steps.
 (See the image below)

 Q #23) If the test data is available in a client-provided excel file, how can it be used in TFS?

 Answer: The tab next to ‘Tests’ is ‘Chart’, where you can add charts.
-Once the chart is displayed, right click on the chart, and ‘Add to dashboard’ option is available – provided the dashboard widgets were already configured.
+Once the chart is displayed, right-click on the chart, and the ‘Add to dashboard’ option is available – provided the dashboard widgets were already configured.
 Secondly, remember that charts addition to dashboard also requires admin rights else this option is disabled for you.

 Q #25) How can you distribute all the test cases in the suite among the QA members for execution and notify them via TFS?